 Be careful with credit card consolidation

-- If this is the borrower’s motivation for taking out a personal loan, then he be careful not to defeat the purpose by racking up fresh credit card debt once he pays off the old cards and they have access to fresh credit.
+- If this is the borrower’s motivation for taking out a personal loan, then he is careful not to defeat the purpose by racking up fresh credit card debt once he pays off the old cards and they have access to fresh credit.